Noore573/Homework/Readme.md

 Welcome to the **Encrypted Communication App**, where messages are safe, secure, and fun to send!
 This project demonstrates secure communication between a client and a server using **socket programming** and two encryption methods like **AES** and **RSA**.
 Whether you're encrypting like a pro or just sending plain text, this app has your back. 🚀
-This was a homework in the ISS course
+This was a homework in the ISS course there is two version of the program , one for client only communication where the Client send the message and the server recieve it , and the other the server will be able to respond to the Client choose wich one will suit your need and requirment

 ---